kamilc/email_verifier/README.md

 When you're trying to use it from an IP that a server either cannot reach or trust (in any way) - then it returns 421 service not available (connection refused, too many connections) instead of letting you connect.
 Because of this you should most probably always be using it on a machine that the other SMTP server can reach.

+## Disabling on Test

+If you are using Rails in test environment, the check will always succeed, so that your CI servers will not try to contact SMTP servers.
+You can change that behavior in the configuration block:

+    EmailVerifier.config do |config|
+      config.test_mode = Rails.env.test?
+    end

 ## Customizing messages

 Add these lines to your locale file in config/locales: